cysouw/graphicalgrammar/text/germany.md

 Nicht, \* um dir einen neuen Beweis meiner zärtlichen Sehnsucht zu geben, \*† sondern um feurige Kohlen auf dein feindseliges Haupt zu sammeln, schreibe ich dir noch eineml, † und zwar aus dieser berühmten Handelsstadt (Leipzig), \* welche durch ihre Messen ganz Deutschland mit Waaren aller Art versorgt, \*† und deren Name gleich berühmt ist durch die Leckerbissen, \*\* die sie den Reichen, \*† wie durch Schätze der Gelehrsamkeit, \*\* die sie den Gebildeten liefert. [@diesterweg1830: 189]
 :::

 In the 1834 edition Diesterweg replaces these symbolic visualisations with letter sequences based on the proposals by Herling (see [@sec:herling1823]) and Lehmann (see [@sec:lehmann1833]).
-First, he introduces the abbreviations for different clauses from Herling [-@herling1823], including the superscript numbers for 'deeper' subordinations.
+He introduces capital letters for main clauses and lower-case letters for subordinate clauses like Lehmann [-@lehmann1833] using the superscript numbers for 'deeper' subordinations like Herling Herling [-@herling1823].
 However, Diesterweg ignores the meaning of the different letters as proposed by Herling, similar to Lehmann [-@lehmann1833].
-Yet, he ignores Lehmann's use of horizontal braces, replacing them with simple commas.
+Also, he ignores Lehmann's use of horizontal braces, replacing them with simple commas.
 The resulting sequence of letters is called *Satzbild* by Diesterweg [-@diesterweg1834: 163, 170], which is the first occurence of this term.
 However, at another page he uses the term *Periodenbild* with the same meaning [@diesterweg1834: 168-169].
 This term was first used by Lehmann [-@lehmann1833].

-Additionally, Diesterweg combines the letter sequences with the graphical representation of the intonation contour [@diesterweg1834: 162-163; -@diesterweg1838: 164-165].
+Additionally, Diesterweg combines the letter sequences with the graphical representation of the intonation contour [@diesterweg1834: 162-163; @diesterweg1838: 164-165].
 And as an alternative representation, Diesterweg also proposes to use the music-score diagram from Herling [-@herling1828].
 Both visualisations are shown in [@fig:diesterweg1834_169] [@diesterweg1834: 169; @diesterweg1838: 171] illustrating the example sentence in [@next].
 Just like Diesterweg, I leave it as an exercise to the reader to follow along with the analysis in the figure.

 ::: ex
 Wenn der Mensch allein auf der Erde steht, und alle Herzen, die ihn liebten, in ihr und unter ihr ausgeschlagen haben, und in dem Gewühle der Menge, die ohne Rast nach ihrem Ziele drängt, keiner bei ihm verweilen will; wenn sein Schmerz einsam auf seinem harten Lager stöhnt, und keine Stimme ihm antwortet, als der herzlose Wiederhall; wenn sein thränenloses, glühendes Auge umsonst ein anderes sucht, und seine starre Hand nach einer andern greift, und die Kälte der Menschen ihn noch empfindlicher quält, als die Kälte des Winters in seiner düsteren Kammer: so ist doch in diesem Jammer, den so Viele jammern, noch eines, welches die Dornen des Schmerzes zerdrückt; do ist doch ein Auge, das liebend auf ihm ruht, und eine Hand, die ihn von seinem Strohlager aufrichtet. [@diesterweg1834: 169, citing an example from Friedrich Jacobs]
 :::

 ::: {.im #diesterweg1834_169}
 Revised visualisation of the *Periode* from Diesterweg [-@diesterweg1834: 169], exemplified by an analysis of the example sentence in [@last].
-The visualisation is based on the ideas from Herling ([@sec:herling1823]) and Lehmann ([@sec:lehmann1833]).
+The visualisation is based on proposals from Herling ([@sec:herling1823]) and Lehmann ([@sec:lehmann1833]).
 First, the intonation contour (on top) is further specified by letter sequences (called *Satzbild* or *Periodenbild* by Diesterweg), which are a blend of the abbreviations used by Herling [-@herling1823] and Lehmann [-@lehmann1833].
 Second, as an alternative display, Diesterweg uses the music score approach similar to the proposal by Herling [-@herling1828].
 :::

 But Diesterweg is not yet finished.
 He also proposes a syntactic analysis based on the ideas of Becker (see [@sec:becker1829]).
-Diesterweg uses an intricate graphical analysis of clause internal structure for *ausgebildete Sätze*, as shown in [@fig:diesterweg1830_174] [@diesterweg1830: 174, 266; -@diesterweg1838: 158, 260].
+Diesterweg uses an intricate graphical analysis of clause internal structure for *ausgebildete Sätze*, as shown in [@fig:diesterweg1830_174] [@diesterweg1830: 174, 266; @diesterweg1838: 158, 260].
 He uses the distinction between *nackte* 'naked' and *ausgebildete* 'developed' sentences here, which was widespread at the time.
-The question about the internal structure of a sentence only arises with 'developed' sentences, i.e. with sentences that have additional material other than a bare subject and predicate.
+The question about the internal structure of a sentence only arises with *ausgebildete* 'developed' sentences, i.e. with sentences that have additional material other than a bare subject and predicate.

 Diesterweg uses braces, both horizontal and vertical, to indicate groups of words in developed sentences.
 It is tempting to compare this graphical approach using braces with the analysis of Moritz (see [@sec:moritz1782]).
 However, there is no indication that there has been any direct influence of Moritz on Diesterweg.
-It seems more plausible that the use of braces is a parallel development, because large braces is simply one of the few graphical tricks that were available with typesetting at the time.
+It seems more plausible that the use of braces is a parallel development, because large braces is simply one of the few graphical tricks that were available for typesetting at the time.

 Diesterweg does not employ syntactic diagrams with lines, because he restricts line diagrams to the illustration of ~~hierarchical subdivision~~ of grammatical categories, e.g differentiating kinds of plurals [@diesterweg1838: 8], kinds of nouns [@diesterweg1838: 22-23] or kinds of adjectives [@diesterweg1838: 53], and many more such examples through the book.
 In contrast, a sentence is not an example of hierarchical subdivision, but an example of ~~hierarchical modification~~, which Diesterweg calls *Bestimmung*.
 It seems plausible that Diesterweg quite consciously avoided the usage of the same visualisation for these two different applications.